Skill Demand Index

 Salary data for Design Principles is still accumulating.

-The most common pairings are Ecommerce, Digital Marketing, Content Production, Consumer Behavior, Project Management Tools (Asana, Trello).
+The most common pairings are Fast-paced Environment Adaptability, Digital Marketing Experience, Content Production Experience, Project Management Tools, CMS Platforms.
 Strengthening these alongside Design Principles improves your fit across more positions.

 Top roles: Other.
 Other positions have the highest demand at 100% of all Design Principles jobs.